cblavier/scalper/README.md

 - it reads a list of URLs from a Google spreadsheet (column C)
-- for each of these URLs it performs an HTTP GET query and performs a negative search based on the column D from the spreadsheet: if the text is present, then the product is anavailable
+- for each of these URLs it performs an HTTP GET query and performs a negative search based on the column D from the spreadsheet: if the text is present, then the product is unavailable
 - then it updates the spreadsheet with availability results.

 ## Installation